 The CARE team is a group of administrators poised to respond to situations that could disrupt a student’s academic participation or psychosocial wellbeing.
 CARE stands for Concern, Assessment, Response, and Evaluation, which is the task of the team.
 When there is a student of concern, the CARE team will intervene, review the situation, and coordinate an action plan to support the student through the crisis, life event, or difficulty and maintain the health and safety of the individual and the greater community.

 Faculty are encouraged to contact the CARE team if you feel there may be distress or if you are concerned about a student.
 Situations that may merit contact with the CARE team include: academic performance or attendance changes, observable changes in demeanor or appearance, altercations with teachers or other students, classroom disruptions, concerning academic submissions, disclosure of student stress.
 Please contact the CARE team via e-mail to CARE@curtis.edu.

 What is a Release Request?

-The below procedures should be followed.
-Since Release Requests require the signature of major teacher(s) and academic faculty, they should be circulated early.
-The approval process will also ascertain that the absence is a legitimate use of a student’s time.
+Students should follow the procedures listed below.
+Since Release Requests need the approval of major teacher(s) and the teacher(s) of whatever class(es) might be missed, students should submit their requests well in advance.
+The approval process will also ascertain that the absence is a legitimate use of their time.

-The registrar will keep the approved and signed Release Request forms on file.
-Absences are not marked “Excused” from academic class(es) until the completed Release Request forms have been returned to the Registrar.
-In order to take makeup tests or quizzes, students must have been released from the class originally missed.
-If a release request is not processed and a lesson is posted that a student cannot make because of an outside commitment, that lesson will not be rescheduled.
+The registrar will keep the approved Release Request forms on file.
+Absences are not marked “Excused” from your class(es) until the Release Request has been approved.
+In order to take makeup tests or quizzes, students must have been released from the class they originally missed.
+If a Release Request has not been processed and a lesson is posted that a student cannot make because of an outside commitment, that lesson will not be rescheduled.